Nexints/open-bot/README.md

 >
 > This is PRE-PRE-ALPHA SOFTWARE!
 While I can try to fix as many bugs as possible, I am not liable for any problems this server software has.
 Use at your own risk.
 >
 > PLEASE host your own instance of this bot!
-The main instance has backdoors and test commands inserted by myself for testing purposes that will be deleted in the future.
-Hosting your own instance is safe, as you have access to the backdoors and test commands I created.
-Expected removal date: V1.0.0
+The main instance, while most backdoors are removed, may be unstable if many people try to use it.

 # OpenBot